top of page

-The basis of positive reinforcement horse training is the use of reinforcements, or rewards, to encourage desirable behaviors.
+Positive reinforcement horse training uses reinforcements, or rewards, to encourage desirable behaviors.
 However, for trainers new to R+ horse training, deciding what can be effectively used as a reinforcer can be difficult.
 Do you have to give your horse a treat or will scratches work?

-Positive reinforcement trainers can use two types of reinforcers: primary and secondary.
-Understanding the difference between the two can help trainers determine what rewards they can use and can allow them to create new reinforcers.
+There are actually two types of rewards: primary and secondary reinforcers.
+Understanding the difference between the two can help trainers determine what rewards they should use and how to create new reinforcers.

 Primary Reinforcers

-Primary reinforcers do not have to be taught and will automatically be associated with dopamine release without conditioning.
+Primary reinforcers will be automatically associated with dopamine release without conditioning.
 For instance, your horse's mouth begins to water when presented with grain.
 You do not have to teach your horse that eating is a good thing, their automatic dopamine release will tell them that.

 For horse trainers, the best and easiest primary reinforcer is food.
-Primary reinforcers for horses can be grain, hay pellets, carrots, horse cookies, or anything other edible treat.
+Primary reinforcers for horses can be grain, hay pellets, carrots, horse cookies, or any other edible treat.
 When choosing your food reinforcer, keep in mind what your horse likes.
-Food that is more desirable will have a stronger effect on their training than something they do not like.
+Favorite foods will have a stronger effect on their training than something they do not like.

 How to Use Primary Reinforcers

 Primary reinforcers can be used to encourage desired behaviors.
-Many trainers pair the use of food rewards with clicker training to ensure seamless communication of their wants.
+Many trainers pair food rewards with clicker training to help communicate what they want.

 To use primary reinforcers all you have to do is...

-Primary reinforcers are often used by positive reinforcement trainers.
-They are highly effective at motivating the horse to perform and tend to be more resistant against extinction.
-Horses trained with effective primary reinforcers will be willing to do their work even as reinforcers are phased out.
+Primary reinforcers are highly effective at motivating the horse to perform and tend to be more resistant against extinction.
+Horses trained with primary reinforcers will be willing to do their work even as reinforcers are phased out.

 Primary vs. Secondary Reinforcers

-A secondary reinforcer can function like a primary reinforcer but it must be conditioned.
-Secondary reinforcers are stimuli that were conditioned to elicit the same response as a primary one.
+A secondary reinforcer can function like a primary reinforcer but must be conditioned first.
+Secondary reinforcers are stimuli that are conditioned to elicit the same response as a primary one.
 For instance, a clicker can be conditioned to create the drooling dopamine release associated with food.
-Unlike primary reinforcers, secondary reinforcers are not necessary for survival.

 For horses, a secondary reinforcer can be anything from scratches, a kind word, or even another movement.
 However, before you can use secondary reinforcers to reward behavior, you have to condition it to mean something.
 On their own secondary reinforcers don't mean much to our horses, so we have to teach them what they mean before we can integrate them as reinforcers in our training.